oracle-livelabs/analytics-ai/oci-artificial-intelligence/ai-speech/ai-speech-datascience/ai-speech-datascience.md

-# Lab 5: Use OCI speech with datascience notebook session
+# Lab 7: Use OCI speech with datascience notebook session (Optional)

 ## Introduction